kangkang-li/kangkang-li.github.io/_posts/2023-07-15-infoflow_01_info_bottleneck.md

 In reality, information degrades at each stage: we never have enough time to read all docs or enough meetings.
 * Leads might not need to collect all info IC might need for a project (could be wrong since I have never been a lead).
-* Leads naturally have more projects and less bandwidth in one project than ICs.
+* Leads naturally have more projects and less bandwidth in this project than ICs.
-* What's worse, leads could be over-booked or relatively new to a certain problem.
+* Additionall, leads could be over-booked or relatively new to a certain problem.

 As an IC, I need to sense the level of info degradation, especially for new/complex problems with a long info flow and low bandwidth from leads.